-Treatment, when warranted, should focus on selection of an appropriate material (see Table 1), but equally important, should be applied with thorough coverage in mind.
-Since scale insects are completely or largely immobile; direct contact is essential.

-Spray volume, ground speed, nozzling, and location of the pest populations should all be emphasized to get maximum target coverage.
+Treatment, when warranted, should focus on selection of an appropriate material (see Table 1), but it is equally important that treatment be applied with thorough coverage in mind.
+Because scale insects are completely or largely immobile, direct contact is essential.
+Spray volume, ground speed, nozzle choice, and location of the pest populations should all be emphasized to get maximum target coverage.
 If only a few trees are involved, then spot treatment with a handheld sprayer or other focused application equipment will provide best results.
 Generally, spray applications designed for contact with pests on the outer canopy are not effective at suppressing scales, especially if the scales are numerous in the interior of the tree.
-The follow-up to pesticidal applications for scale insects should involve evaluation of live scale on the appropriate parts of the tree.
+The follow-up to insecticide application for scale insects should involve evaluation of live scale on the appropriate parts of the tree.
 Dead scale will not be visibly different from live scale at first.
 Hatching crawlers will also create the impression that the spray was not effective.
-Complete elimination of scale insects following a pesticidal spray is neither practical nor necessary, and in fact may be counterproductive.
+Complete elimination of scale insects following an insecticidal spray is neither practical nor necessary, and in fact may be counterproductive.